palantir/conjure/docs/spec/wire.md

 1. **Conjure errors** - In order to send a Conjure error, servers MUST serialize the error using the [JSON format][].
 In addition, servers MUST send a http status code corresponding to the error's code.

-Conjure Error type         | HTTP Status code |
+Conjure Error code         | HTTP Status code |
 -------------------------- | ---------------- |
 PERMISSION_DENIED          | 403
 INVALID_ARGUMENT           | 400